MHA in Health Administration

 About the MHA

-The HMI Deptartment's MHA degree is designed for students from a range of educational backgrounds and provides the knowledge and skills necessary to function effectively as a healthcare executive.
+The HMI Department's MHA degree is designed for students from a range of educational backgrounds and provides the knowledge and skills necessary to function effectively as a healthcare executive.
 The curriculum includes such competency areas as health systems operations, organization theory, information management, financial management, strategic planning and marketing, human resource management, health economics, managerial epidemiology, leadership, and ethics.
 By combining basic and advanced course work with an internship and executive management study (an applied management study that replaces a thesis), the student may develop expertise in a focused area.
 Professional elective course selection is a mutual decision between the student and advisor, and in all cases, the intent is to tailor the degree program to the student’s interests.
 The goal of the graduate program in health administration is to prepare professionals for leadership roles in health care.
 Students develop an excellent applied knowledge in such areas as clinical decision support systems, risk assessment and management, clinical outcomes assessment, managing interdisciplinary teams and integrated health systems.

 The residential MHA degree requires a total of 54 credit hours, which includes 39 hours of core coursework, three credit hours earned for a required 12-week summer internship, a three-credit hour capstone group management project, and nine credit hours of professional electives.
 Students must maintain a minimum 3.0 cumulative MU graduate grade point average to earn the Master's degree.

 The professional elective requirement, which comprises three courses, allows MHA students the opportunity to concentrate in a particular area of study if they choose.
-They may take courses in health informatics or health ethics within the HMI Department, pursue graduate certificates in areas such as health informatics, public health, or geriatric care management, or complement their MHA coursework with classes in business administration, public administration, industrial engineering and public health, to name a few.
+They may take courses in health informatics, health ethics, informatics for public health, and project management within the HMI Department, pursue graduate certificates, or complement their MHA coursework with classes in areas such as business administration, public administration, industrial engineering and public health.